Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Uninstall from Control Panel or by running uninstall_MGEXE.exe.
 If you installed manually, delete MGEXEgui.exe, d3d8.dll, dinput8.dll and the mge3 directory.

-General features
+Major features
 ----------------

 MGE XE provides:

-- Resolution and FOV configuration
+- Resolution and FoV configuration.
-- Distant world rendering
+- MWSE 2.1 support.
+Amazing new mods have full access to customize Morrowind's UI and gameplay mechanics.
+- Distant world rendering.
+As long or short a viewing distance as you want, with spectacular atmospheric colourations.
-- New water rendering
+- New water rendering, with simulated ripples from the player and from raindrops.
-- Solar shadows
+- Solar shadows, that smoothly update with the time of day.
-- Shaders like SSAO, Sunshafts, and HDR
+- Shaders like SSAO, Sunshafts, and HDR.
-- HQ atmosphere rendering
-- Per-pixel lighting
+- Per-pixel lighting.
+For better performing graphics cards, it improves the rendering of lights and and fixes colour shifts caused by the old engine.

 The main feature is the distant world.
 The MGE XE program takes your mod list, and builds a lower detail version that can be used to render the distant world in-game.
 It's built by the "Distant land generator wizard" on the Distant land tab.
 You'll need to re-run the generator if you add or remove any mods that change the world, otherwise the distant world will appear out of date compared to your mods.

+The new water, shadows, and lighting are integrated into distant land.
+They are all dependent on the distant world data to know about the world beyond the area near the player.
+So, generate distant land and all these features will be available.

 You might want to know